+16 In the execution of its governance role and responsibilities, the governing body should adopt a stakeholder-inclusive approach that balances the needs, interests and expectations of material stakeholders in the best interests of the organisation over time (Stakeholders).
-Maintaining stakeholder trust given intensifying activism, public scrutiny and expectations of greater transparency and reporting is critical to the Group's resilience and sustainability.

-Murray & Roberts strives to communicate and engage transparently, effectively and inclusively with all its stakeholder groups.
+STAKEHOLDER RELATIONSHIPS Other references: Maintaining stakeholder trust given intensifying activism, public scrutiny and expectations of greater transparency and reporting is critical to the Group's resilience and sustainability.
+ONLINE Annual integrated report Murray & Roberts strives to communicate and engage transparently, effectively and inclusively with all its stakeholder groups.
 Ongoing engagement processes seek to ensure that interaction with stakeholders in all our markets is effective and ongoing.
 A report on stakeholder engagement is included in the annual integrated report.
 The Board takes account of the legitimate interests and expectations of stakeholders in its decision-making process and maintains a stakeholder engagement framework, which is proactively implemented and followed by executive management.

-Shareholder relationships

-The Board encourages proactive engagement with shareholders, including engagement at the annual general meeting (AGM) of the Company.
+SHAREHOLDER RELATIONSHIPS The Board encourages proactive engagement with shareholders, including engagement at the annual general meeting (AGM) of the Company.
 All directors, and the designated partner of the external audit firm, are available at the AGM to respond to shareholder queries and the minutes are published on the Company's website each year.

-Relationships within a group of companies

-The governance framework for subsidiary (platform) boards follows the format of the Board, and such framework has been implemented across the Group.
+RELATIONSHIPS WITHIN A GROUP OF COMPANIES The governance framework for subsidiary (platform) boards follows the format of the Board, and such framework has been implemented across the Group.
 A delegated authority matrix has been approved by the Board and applies across the Group.
 It is reviewed annually and updated where necessary.

-17. The governing body of an institutional investor organisation should ensure that responsible investment is practiced by the organisation to promote the good governance and the creation of value by the companies in which it invests (Responsibility of institutional investors)
+17 The governing body of an institutional investor organisation should ensure that responsible investment is practiced by the organisation to promote the good governance and the creation of value by the companies in which it invests (Responsibility of institutional investors).